Instrumental Variable Regression via Kernel Maximum Moment Loss: Preliminaries

-\paragraph{Generalized method of moment (GMM).} The aforementioned conditions imply that $\ep[\varepsilon\,|\,Z] = 0$ for $P_Z$-almost all $z$.
-This is a \emph{conditional moment restriction} (CMR) which we can use to estimate $f$ \citep{Newey93:CMR}.
-For any measurable function $h$, the CMR implies a continuum of unconditional moment restrictions \citep{Lewis18:AGMM,Bennett19:DeepGMM}\footnote{Also, IV assumptions imply $\varepsilon$ is independent of $Z$, i.e., $\mathbb{E}[(Y - f(X))h(Z)] = 0$ for all measurable $h$.}:
+\textbf{Conditional moment restriction (CMR).} Together with the structural assumption in \eqref{eq:model}, these conditions imply that $\ep[\varepsilon\,|\,Z] = 0$ for $P_Z$-almost all $z$.
+This is known as a \emph{conditional moment restriction} (CMR) which we can use to estimate $f$ \citep{Newey93:CMR}.
+For every measurable function $h$, the CMR implies a continuum of unconditional moment restrictions \citep{Lewis18:AGMM,Bennett19:DeepGMM}\footnote{Also, IV assumptions imply $\varepsilon$ is independent of $Z$, i.e., $\mathbb{E}[(Y - f(X))h(Z)] = 0$ for all measurable $h$.}:

 That is, there exists an infinite number of moment conditions, each of which is indexed by the function $h$.
-One of the key questions in econometrics is which moment conditions should be used as a basis for estimating the function $f$ \citep{Donald01:ChooseIV,Hall05:GMM}.
-In this work, we show that, for the purpose of estimating $f$, it is sufficient to restrict $h$ to be within a unit ball of a RKHS of real-valued functions on $Z$.
+One of the key questions in econometrics is which moment condition should be used as a basis for estimating the function $f$ \citep{Donald01:ChooseIV,Hall05:GMM}.
+In this work, we show that, for the purpose of consistently estimating $f$, it is sufficient to restrict $h$ to be within a unit ball of a RKHS of real-valued functions on $Z$.

 \tikzset{ -Latex,auto,node distance =1 cm and 1 cm,semithick, state/.style ={ellipse, draw, minimum width = 0.7 cm}, point/.style = {circle, draw, inner sep=0.04cm,fill,node contents={}}, bidirected/.style={Latex-Latex,dashed}, el/.style = {inner sep=2pt, align=left, sloped} }